Organizational Behavior Studies

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Organizational Behavior Studies.
-About 3.1% of those with this major are international students.
+Organizational Behavior Studies appeals to people across the globe.
+About 2.9% of those with this major are international students.

 How Much Do Organizational Behavior Studies Majors Make?